Parent Roles

 Team Managers have just a few organisational duties, whilst enjoying the benefits of getting to know their children’s team and team parents.

-Duties include preparing a contact list, rostering for oranges and scoring, helping with nail and jewellery checks on game day, and distributing communication from Sandy or the club to team members.
+Duties include preparing a contact list, rostering for scoring, helping with nail and jewellery checks on game day, coordinating with the coach and distributing communication from BDNA or the club to team members.

-Team Managers are required to have a Working With Children Check and cannot also be coach of the same team.
-Two adult points of contact are needed by the club.
+Team Managers are required to have a Working with Children Check and can not also be coach of the same team.
+Two points of contact are needed by the club for each team.
+The Team Manager and Coach are responsible for forming teams.

 Committee members